ISARIC-COVID19/postgresql/README.md

-# postgresql
+# Installing the ISARIC-COVID database in a local Postgres database
-1. Prepare the data
+## 1. Prepare the data
 Complete the download of the data.
 Decompress.
 You will have 11 tables
 ```
 BASE DIR